Tri-Cities Airport (Washington): History

-The Tri-Cities Airport (originally Pasco Airport) was the site of the first airmail contract flight between Elko, Nevada, and Pasco, Washington, made by Varney Airlines, (later United Airlines) in 1926.
-The airport was relocated to its present site and became known as the Franklin County Airport; the U.S. Navy built Naval Air Station Pasco during World War II.
-After the war, the Navy sold the field to the city of Pasco, but retained training privileges.
-Several Navy aircraft, especially the P-3 Orion, used the field for landing and take-off training.
-The Port of Pasco then took ownership in 1963 and opened doors to a new terminal building in 1966.
+The Tri-Cities Airport (originally Pasco Airport) was the site of the first airmail contract flight between Elko, Nevada, and Pasco, Washington, made by Varney Airlines (later United Airlines) in 1926.
+The airport was relocated to its present site and became known as the Franklin County Airport; the U.S. Navy built Naval Air Station Pasco in 1942 and was the third-busiest Naval training base in the United States during World War II.
+After the war, the Navy transferred the field to the City of Pasco for one dollar, but retained training privileges.
+Several Navy aircraft, especially the P-3 Orion and the P-8 Poseidon, used the field for landing and take-off training.
+The Port of Pasco took ownership in 1963 and opened doors to a new terminal building in 1966.

 In 1955, the old administration building became the home of the newly established Columbia Basin College, which it remained until the current facility near Interstate 182 was built in 1966.
-The building later was leased to the Pasco School District #1, for use as Pasco Alternative High School (now New Horizons High School) until it was destroyed by fire in the mid-1980s.
-The new school is now sited near Columbia Basin College.
+The building later was leased to the Pasco School District #1, for use as Pasco Alternative High School (now New Horizons High School), until it was destroyed by fire in the mid-1980s.
+The new school is now situated near Columbia Basin College.

-Pasco has had jet flights on several airlines, including Air West / Hughes Airwest with Douglas DC-9s, Cascade Airways with BAC One-Elevens, Delta Air Lines with Boeing 727-200s and 737-300s, Western Airlines with Boeing 727-200s, 737-200s, and 737-300s, Frontier Airlines with 737-200s, Pacific Southwest Airlines (PSA) with BAe 146-200s, Alaska Airlines with Boeing 727s, Horizon Air with Fokker F-28s, and West Coast Airlines with DC-9s.
+Pasco has had jet flights on several airlines, including Air West / Hughes Airwest with Douglas DC-9s, Cascade Airways with BAC One-Elevens, Delta Air Lines with Boeing 727-200s and 737-300s, Western Airlines with Boeing 727-200s, 737-200s, and 737-300s, Frontier Airlines with 737-200s, Pacific Southwest Airlines (PSA) with BAe 146-200s, Alaska Airlines with Boeing 727s, Horizon Air with Fokker F-28s and West Coast Airlines with DC-9s.